mel24ncf/Predict-Calorie-Expenditure/README.md

 | environment.yml | yaml file contain packages for environment setup |

 🧠 Model Performance
-The final model achieved ~97% accuracy on both training and validation sets, indicating good generalization and no signs of overfitting.
-I used GridSearchCV to tune the C, gamma, and kernel parameters of the SVM.
+The final model has a mean average error of 2, meaning that on average, the prediction is within 2 calories of the actual calories burned.
+Additionally, the learning curves indicate that the model generalizes well.
+Improvements to this model may include further hyperparameter tuning and/or ensemble model for prediction.

 🌐 Web App
 You can interact with the model using the Streamlit app.
-Users can input information about their workout and predict calories burned.
+Users can input information about their workout and predict the number of calories burned.

 📌 Key Features
 End-to-end pipeline: preprocessing + CatBoost Regressor